Information

 CELL PHONES

-We recommend students use their current cell phone with a new SIM card from an Irish cell phone provider if they are here for a semester, which SHU in Dingle will provide.
-Students can deposit money on them as necessary.
-We recommend that students Not purchase a contract plan!
-For short term programs, students generally use their current cell phone with an international plan, although we highly recommend doing research into the cost of this well in advance of the program.
+For semesters, we recommend students use their current cell phone with a new SIM card from an Irish cell phone provider, which SHU Dingle will provide, as the cost is much reduced compared to buying an international plan with a US Cell provider.
+Students can then deposit money in them as necessary.
+We do not recommend that students purchase a contract plan!

 HOMESICKNESS ABROAD

-It is very common for a student to experience some degree of homesickness or difficulty transitioning to a new culture when he or she goes abroad – even a student who has travelled previously.
-Being in a new and different environment is challenging and takes a little getting used to; some students adapt sooner while others need more time.
-Do not be too concerned if your student has some ups and downs while adjusting to life in his or her new country.
-Culture adjustment issues are very normal and most students experience them to some degree.
-A few helpful tips:
+It is very common for a student to experience some degree of homesickness or difficulty transitioning to a new culture when they go abroad, even a student who has travelled previously.
+Being in a new and different environment is challenging and takes a little getting used to; some students adapt sooner, while others need more time.

 PERCEIVED VS. REAL EMERGENCIES

-We understand you want to know what is going on in his or her new life but you need to allow time for your student to acclimate to the new surroundings.
-Teary phone calls during the first few weeks of a study abroad program are not usually cause for concern, especially if your student is attending classes, eating regularly and going out on program activities and socially with other students.
-It is entirely normal that your student will call home when feeling lost, lonely and want to hear the comforting and consoling voice of a parent.
-These healing moments, while difficult for the parent, help your student to work through the adjustment process and to progress in his or her learning and development.
+We understand you want to know what is going on in your child’s new life, but you need to allow time for them to acclimate to the new surroundings.
+Teary phone calls during the first few weeks of a study abroad program are not usually cause for concern, especially if they are attending classes, eating regularly, and going out on program activities and socially with other students.

-If you notice a pattern in which your student is missing class, not socializing or participating in program activities, not eating, etc., however, you should recommend that your student seek advising and counseling from the our onsite program staff.
-If you do not think your student is getting the necessary help or he or she is incapable of asking for it, then contact us directly to discuss available options.
-Most importantly, avoid stepping in to solve problems for your son or daughter and urge them to find a solution on their own.
-Offer your support and let your student know that you trust them to make the right decisions while studying abroad.
+If you notice a pattern in which they are missing class, not socializing or participating in program activities, not eating, etc., you should recommend that they seek advising and counseling from our onsite program staff.
+If you do not think your student is getting the necessary help or they are incapable of asking for it, then contact us directly to discuss available options.

 OFFICE OF STUDENT ACCESSIBILITY